ThomasBalaban/namiv3/AI_Instructions.md

 ## Here is a checklist for code updates
 - I prefer full code files
 - Make sure the UI is ALWAYS able to display the full context of prompts
+- I prefer to test it live and not make dedicated test files
+- This will always be ran on my Mac M4, no where else